 Numbering Footnotes and Endnotes

-Using footnotes and endnotes in a paper guides the reader through the text by supplying additional information.
+Using footnotes and endnotes in a Chicago style citation paper guides the reader through the text.
+However, footnotes can be used in MLA or APA to supply additional information.
 These guidelines help you decide which format to use; however, always follow your teacher’s directions and you will be sure to turn in a top paper.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?